Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 Unfortunately I cannot answer this.

-My children did not go to forest school as I learned about this concept once they had started elementary school.
+My children did not go to forest school as I only recently learned about this concept.

 Forest schools can be a good alternative for children who do not do well in a traditional school setting as it truly is child led learning.